wjwwood/serial/android/README.md

 # Serial Communication Library for android

-This is the android support for Cross-platform, Serial Port library.
+This is the android JNI support for Cross-platform, Serial Port library.

 <big>The android library is not strictly tested.
 You should test it yourself and handle any issue.</big>